vdt/flask_rest_presentation/README.md

 # Creating A Simple REST API with Python

-This presentation is about creating a simple HTTP REST API using Python, the Flask micro web framework and Swagger to provide documenation about the API.
+This presentation is about creating a simple HTTP REST API using Python 3, the Flask micro web framework and Swagger to provide documentation about the API.
 Our REST API will be serving a **simple** names data structure where the names are keyed to the last name, and any updates are marked as timestamp changes.
 This data could be implemented in a database, saved in a file, accessible through some network protocol, but in our case is just an in-memory data structure.
 One of the purposes of the API is to decouple how the data is represented from how it is used, and therefore hides the data implementation details.

 The API will present a simple **CRUD** interface that maps to standard HTTP methods like this: